shiningwhite-cmd/VLA-mark/README.md

 - Supported formats: JPG, PNG
 - Naming convention: `{TASK_NAME}_{ID}{DATA_SUFFIX}`

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these guidelines:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.